damian-pastorini/reldens/README.md

 https://github.com/jackyrusly/jrgame

 As you will see I've considerable modified how the jrgame interact with Socket.io in order to make it work as how the Colyseus example was created.
+Another issue with that implementation is that all the game logic is on the client side which make the game really easy to hack.

-The game basics are login through DB, loader, scene change, players sync, nothing like chat, items, or attacks was implemented here.
+The game basics are login through DB, loader, scene change, players sync, other features like chat, items, or attacks were not implemented yet but they will be in future releases.

 Please feel free to create any tickets or pull requests for questions, fixes or improvements.